donecollectively/stellar-contracts-site/src/pages/docs/reference/design-principles.md

 }}>Receive your Collectible</button>
 ```

-Consistent naming conventions are also used inside a `mkTxn...` function, expressing this principle deeply throughout a dApp's code.
+***Consistent naming conventions*** are also used inside functions in your Stellar dApp,  like this `mkTxnReceiveNFT` example, to evoke clear purpose deeply throughout a dApp's code.

 {% callout %}
 _This approach makes application code very clear and "read/write" instead of "write-only"._